openstack/taskflow/doc/source/jobs.rst

 - High availability

-  - Guarantees workflow forward progress by transfering partially completed work or work that has not been started to entities which can either resume the previously partially completed work or begin initial work to ensure that the workflow as a whole progresses (where progressing implies transitioning through the workflow :doc:`patterns <patterns>` and :doc:`atoms <atoms>` and completing their associated state transitions).
+  - Guarantees workflow forward progress by transferring partially complete work or work that has not been started to entities which can either resume the previously partially completed work or begin initial work to ensure that the workflow as a whole progresses (where progressing implies transitioning through the workflow :doc:`patterns <patterns>` and :doc:`atoms <atoms>` and completing their associated state transitions).

 - Atomic transfer and single ownership